rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: It's not turly backward compatible.
 If you mix old and new code (and we changed the semantics of `+`) then we can't change that.

-AWB:  This is always an issue with
+AWB:  This is always an issue with ...

 WH: It's only a matter of degree.
 Unary + is commonly used to coerce to Numbers in existing practice.
 However, unary - can also be used to coerce to Numbers, but prohibiting unary - on Integers to produce Integers wouldn't fly.

 BE: Possibly an open issue: what to do with +

-DE: It's on the bug tracker (Shu filed it)
+DE: It's on the bug tracker (Shu filed it).

 MF: Dan do you mind going into some of the issues with comparison operators now?

-DE: The current semantics are the `number === integer` will return `false`
+DE: The current semantics are the `number === integer` will return `false`.

 ### Slide 14: Comparison semantics: current proposal